 Houston Annulment Lawyers

-While a divorce dissolves a legal marriage contract, annulment nullifies a marriage contract that was never valid in the first place.
-Most marriages require a divorce if the couple decides to go their separate ways; but select marriages were never actually legal or valid to begin with and may qualify for an annulment, instead.
+While a divorce dissolves a legal marriage contract, an annulment nullifies a marriage contract that was never valid.
+Most marriages require a divorce if the couple decides to separate.
+However, select marriages were never legal or valid to begin with and may qualify for an annulment.

-Looking to nullify a marriage that should never have happened?
-Call (713) 766-5355 to discuss your situation and find out if you qualify to get an annulment in Texas.
+Are you looking to nullify a marriage that should never have happened?
+Call the Houston annulment attorneys at Diggs & Sadler today at (713) 766-5355 or contact us online to discuss your situation and determine if you qualify for an annulment in Texas!

 You may have grounds for an annulment in Houston if any of the following occurred during the marriage or were the cause of the marriage: